Skip to content

 Ah, the joys of motherhood!
 Nothing quite like spraying milk on unsuspecting bystanders.
 Who needs caffeine when you've got leaky boobs to keep you alert?
 Just remember to pack some spare clothes and a mop for those unexpected milk showers.

 Breast or bottle, a good quality maternity bra is super important!
 They provide comfort and support, giving easy access for breastfeeding and pumping!
-Maternity bras also offer handy features such as adjustable straps, easy-to-open nursing clips, and soft, breathable fabrics.

-You could also get a nursing sleep bra which care perfect for those crack of dawn feeds.
+You could also get a nursing bra which care perfect for those crack of dawn feeds.
 Helping to reduce pain and discomfort, they will mould to your body to accommodate changes in breast size and shape.
 So ensure you get the best maternity bra for you!

 nursing bra